Skip to main content Skip to secondary navigation

 Explore the Houses

-• At 1115 Campus, we pride ourselves on our cooking, music, and art and our community is comprised of not-so-amateur chefs, DJs, musicians, artists, designers, sculptors, brewers, and more.
+• At 1115 Campus, located within The Row, we pride ourselves on our cooking, music, and art, and our community is comprised of not-so-amateur chefs, DJs, musicians, artists, designers, sculptors, brewers, and more.

 • 576 Alvarado exterior.
 Credit: Residential and Dining Enterprises